 In an age when grocery store shelves and refrigerated cases are filled with food from all across the world there is a growing concern for where and how the food was produced.
 Terms like free-range chickens, pasture-raised chickens, and cage free chickens all describe how a bird was raised.
-However, what the terms actually mean can be confusing.
+What the terms actually mean can be confusing.

 The majority of egg-laying hens in the United States are confined in battery cages.
 On average, as many as 100,000 birds per house are each confined to only 67 square inches of cage space—less space than a single sheet of letter-sized paper on which to live her entire life.
 Unable even to spread their wings, caged laying hens are among the most intensively confined animals in agribusiness.

 Because of public opposition to battery cage confinement, many egg producers are switching to cage-free systems.
 While this does allow the birds to move and stretch, most large scale farmers stuff as many birds (eggs and meat) as possible into a poultry house.
 Which, due to poor indoor air quality, cannibalism and higher mortality rates, isn’t really any better.
 But, cage-free operations cost 36% more to operate, a cost that’s passed on to you, the consumer.